 And finally, Hollywood veteran Stanley Donen (Singin’ in the Rain, Seven Brides for Seven Brothers, Charade) and nonagenarian Portuguese veteran Manoel de Oliveira, whose A Talking Picture / Um Filme Falado was in the running for last year’s Golden Lion and whose The Fifth Empire / O Quinto Império was screened out of competition this year, were handed Career Golden Lions.

 Nativist Italian media warns: Heads will roll!

-As usual, not everyone was happy with – at least one or other among – the various winners.
-Some, however, were more riled up than most.
+As usual, not everyone was happy with the Venice jury’s choices – but some were definitely more riled up than most.
 And for nativist reasons.

 “Venice disappoints our cinema,” the Roman daily La Repubblica grumbled on its front page, while Milan’s Corriere della Sera painted itself red, white, and green, blasting “Venice betrays [Gianni] Amelio.”

 In fact, prior to the announcement of this year’s winners, La Repubblica had stated that Venice Festival Director Marco Müller and Davide Croff, the head of the Biennale (the organization that oversees the festival), could be axed by “vindictive powers” if Gianni Amelio’s Best Foreign Language Film Oscar entry The Keys to the House / Le chiavi di casa, a family drama starring Kim Rossi Stuart and Charlotte Rampling, failed to take home the Golden Lion.